 If you’re looking for the best dividend stocks to buy in 2023, an excellent place to start is with the Vanguard Dividend Appreciation Index Fund (NYSEARCA:VIG).

-VIG is one of the largest U.S.-listed dividend ETF with $65.4 billion in share class total net assets.
+VIG is one of the largest U.S.-listed dividend ETFs with $66.1 billion in share class total net assets.
 The ETF tracks the performance of the S&P U.S. Dividend Growers Index, a collection of 289 dividend-paying stocks that have a record of increasing their dividends over time.
-In 2022, the ETF had a total return of -9.81%, about half the loss of the SPDR S&P 500 ETF (NYSEARCA:SPY), making it a solid choice for offense or defense.
+In 2022, VIG had a total return of -9.8%, about half the loss of the SPDR S&P 500 ETF (NYSEARCA:SPY), making it a solid choice for offense or defense.

 Of course, you’re here because you want to hear about the best individual dividend stocks.
 When looking for the best dividend stocks to buy, I’m more interested in dividend growth than a stock’s yield.
 A stock’s yield can go up simply because its share price has fallen, whereas dividend growth and earnings growth tend to go hand in hand.

-According to Finviz, 64 financial stocks in the S&P 500 have a market capitalization greater than $10 billion.
-Of those, asset manager T. Rowe Price (NASDAQ:TROW) had the sixth-worst performance over the past year.
-Down 33%, investors have stayed away.
+According to Finviz.com, 63 financial stocks in the S&P 500 have a market capitalization greater than $10 billion.
+Asset manager T. Rowe Price (NASDAQ:TROW) has the 13th-worst performance over the past year.
+Down 24%, investors have stayed away.

 Barron’s discussed just how out of favor T. Rowe Price has become in early December.
 It was barely more popular with analysts than Bed Bath & Beyond (NASDAQ:BBBY), a retailer that many predict is headed for bankruptcy courts.

 Barron’s contributor Jack Hough argued that the negativity on TROW seemed overdone given the attractiveness of the underlying business.